corsettiDev/flowdeck/README.md

 ### Project Status

 FlowDeck is still a work in progress.
-We are actively developing and refining the Stream Deck profile to ensure it meets the needs of Webflow developers.
+We are actively developing and refining the Stream Deck profiles to ensure they meet the needs of Webflow developers.

 ### Features (planned)